-- Canada needs to be more proactive and a leader in harmonizing global standards, particularly around safety policies and risk management and assessment.
+- Canada needs to be a leader in harmonizing global standards for safety policies and risk management and assessment

 - The federal government should:

-- consult more with industry before delegations participate in international organizations that govern transportation standards
+- consult more with industry before delegations participate in international forums that govern transportation standards

-- work more with provinces and territories and their regulatory agencies around new technologies such as automated vehicles.
+- work with provinces, territories and their regulatory agencies on new technologies, such as automated vehicles

-- speed up our review of the Railway Safety Act originally scheduled for 2018, to build on our actions on railway safety standards over the past 10 months, and to respond to the House of Commons Standing Committee on Transport, Infrastructure and Communities’ report called "An Update on Rail Safety”
+- speed up our review of the Railway Safety Act to build on our actions on railway safety

-- amend the Motor Vehicle Safety Act to allow us to compel vehicle manufacturers to recall defective and unsafe vehicles and provide for substantial fines if companies fail to comply with the rules
+- change the Motor Vehicle Safety Act so we can compel manufacturers to recall defective and unsafe vehicles, and provide for large fines if companies don’t comply with the rules

-- make our regulatory framework more flexible to allow industry to introduce new automotive technologies, while maintaining safety
+- make our regulations more flexible to allow for new automotive technologies, while maintaining safety

 - expand our use of technology to improve security at airports